vanilla/docs/content/developer/theming/views.md

 To override the default master view:

 1. Create a new file called default.master.tpl (or default.master.php)
-2. Place it in the view folder in your theme folder (i.e., /themes/your_theme_name/design/custom.css)
+2. Place it in the views folder in your theme folder (i.e., /themes/your_theme_name/views/)

 If you're new to this, it's probably a good idea to copy the content of /applications/dashboard/views/default.master.tpl into your theme's master view and manipulate it from there.